About This Blog

 Before you get started, here's a brief explanation about this blog.

 I've left these posts up exactly as they were written when I first posted them in case reading them helps someone.
-But the more I work on my next book, which is about the role that education and society play in creating mental illness, the more uncomfortable I feel about who is branded "she/he has a mental illness", or worse: "she/he is mentally ill," and why they are branded as such.
-This discomfort has nothing to do with the stigma attached to mental illness.
+But the more I work on my next books, which are about the role that education and society play in creating agonies of the mind, the more uncomfortable I feel about who receives the diagnosis mental illness, or worse, who is branded with the identity mentally ill, and why they are branded as such.
+This discomfort has nothing to do with the stigma attached to those words and that diagnosis.

 You can read a brief (well, brief compared to a book), take on some of my feelings about those terms in a lecture I gave.
 One of my favorite poems ever, Hail to You!, by Kazimierz Dąbrowski, is included in that lecture.
 I love that poem so much that one of the things at the top of my to-do list is: MEMORIZE THAT POEM!!!